Finkenauer's Senate bid faces skepticism after ballot woes

 Associated Press

-DES MOINES, Iowa (AP) — Abby Finkenauer ‘s bid to clinch the Democratic nomination for an Iowa U.S. Senate seat wasn’t supposed to be so fraught.
+DES MOINES, Iowa (AP) — Abby Finkenauer ‘s bid to clinch the Democratic nomination for a U.S. Senate seat in Iowa was not supposed to be so fraught.

-She’s one of the more prominent Democrats in the state, building a wunderkind reputation in the Legislature before toppling a Republican congressman in 2018.
+Finkenauer, 33, is one of the more prominent Democrats in the state, earning a wunderkind reputation in the Legislature before toppling a Republican congressman in 2018.
 She was the second-youngest woman elected to Congress, helping Democrats retake control of the U.S. House that year.

-And though she would go on to lose the Democratic-leaning district in 2020, her stature suffered little.
-She raised her profile on cable television and aggressive email attacks on incumbent GOP Sen. Chuck Grassley, all of which helped her raise millions of dollars ahead of her Senate run.
+Though she would go on to lose the Democratic-leaning district in 2020, her stature suffered little.
+She raised her profile on cable television and in email attacks on Republican Sen. Chuck Grassley.
+It all helped her raise millions of dollars before her Senate run.

-But Finkenauer’s campaign faced unexpected trouble last month when, at least for a moment, it appeared she wouldn’t be allowed to compete in the June 7 primary.
+But Finkenauer’s campaign faced unexpected trouble last month when, at least for a moment, it appeared she would not be allowed to compete in the June 7 primary.
 A judge found errors in Finkenauer’s nominating petitions after Republican activists challenged her filings.

 “It really just struck me the wrong way,” said Bonnie Campbell, a former Iowa attorney general and past Democratic nominee for governor.

-Campbell had contributed money to Finkenauer’s campaign but also had been eying Franken.
+Campbell had contributed money to Finkenauer’s campaign but also had been eyeing Franken.
 Finkenauer’s remarks tipped the scales, she said.

 “It’s the same thing Donald Trump says, that this is all about politics,” Campbell said.
 “I thought, what are my alternatives?”

-Note: This story has been corrected to reflect that among the former Democratic officials who are backing Mike Franken is former Lt.
-Gov. Patty Judge, not former Lt.
-Gov. Sally Pederson.